stablecoinxyz/create-sbc-app/README.md

 Options:
-  -V, --version           output the version number -t, --template <type>   Template to use: react, nextjs, or backend --api-key <apiKey>      Your SBC API key for immediate configuration --wallet <wallet>       Wallet integration (not yet implemented) -h, --help             display help for command
+  -V, --version           output the version number -t, --template <type>   Template to use: react, react-dynamic, or react-para --api-key <apiKey>      Your SBC API key for immediate configuration --wallet <wallet>       Wallet integration (not yet implemented) -h, --help             display help for command